etherspot/skandha/README.md

     "account": []
   },
-  "bundleGasLimitMarkup": 25000, # optional, adds some amount of additional gas to a bundle tx "relayingMode": "classic"; # optional, allows to switch to Flashbots Builder api if set to "flashbots", see packages/executor/src/interfaces.ts for more
-  "bundleInterval": 10000, # bundle creation interval
-  "bundleSize": 4, # optional, max size of a bundle, 4 userops by default "pvgMarkup": 0 # optional, adds some gas on top of estimated PVG
+  "bundleGasLimitMarkup": 25000, # optional, adds some amount of additional gas to a bundle tx "relayingMode": "classic"; # optional, "flashbots" for Flashbots Builder API, "merkle" for Merkle.io "bundleInterval": 10000, # bundle creation interval "bundleSize": 4, # optional, max size of a bundle, 4 userops by default "pvgMarkup": 0 # optional, adds some gas on top of estimated PVG